 “It is as if Kane’s intestinal coils had taken on a life of their own” (48) – a show of the internal organs of the human body, an exercise in dissection.
 It is also a sex education; the birth of the Alien is an evocation of human childbirth – with all the spasms, pain and blood involved in that process – as well as a representation of the routine trauma endured by women during each menstrual cycle.
 The sight of Kane’s breached body is an uncompromising reminder of the monstrous, repressed, very real nature of human biology.
 I believe the so often cited phallic symbolism of the emerging Alien is in this scene merely a concession to visual continuity (while the later Alien is intentionally phallic headed).
 Unlike the phallic symbolism of the Alien, the fact that its victim is Kane, embodiment of the virgin astronaut, is significant.
 He provoked this retribution by pursuing the technological fantasy of usurping nature.
 Aggressively invading the body of the derelict has resulted in the obliteration of his body.

-Were this a classical narrative of American science fiction then the combination of science and technology, personal bravery and cool competence would be able to neutralize the threat.
+Were this a classical narrative of American science fiction then the combination of advanced technology, personal bravery and cool competence would be sufficient to neutralize the threat.
 But in Alien, first the virgin astronauts prove to be ineffectual and then the technology reveals itself to be just as hostile as the monster.
-The former happens when, after the loss of Bret, the crew decide to pursue the Alien through the ship’s ventilation system with the aim of trapping it and blowing it into space.
-Dallas, the passive and pragmatic leader, goes into the vents to drive the Alien into the trap, but his competence and stubborn cool in the face of danger begin to fail as the Alien evades and then outmanoeuvres him.
+The former occurs when, after the loss of Bret, the crew decide to pursue the Alien into the ship’s ventilation system with the aim of trapping it and blowing it into space.
+Dallas goes into the vents to drive the Alien into the trap, but his competence and stubborn cool in the face of danger begin to fail as the Alien evades and then outmanoeuvres him.
 Lost in a technological labyrinth, Dallas is eventually caught in his own trap.
 The lesson of this failure is that the Alien cannot be outthought – it is a superior predator acting on pure instinct and no amount of human scheming can outwit it.
 The captain of the ship, the archetypal hero, is dead, and with him dies the myth of human superiority.
 It seems that the patriarchy has released a threat it is incapable of neutralizing.
-Bodily integrity has been lost, the horror of monstrous nature unleashed, and this is a genie that cannot be put back into the bottle.

 With the loss of Dallas, Ripley assumes command of the ship, fighting off an immediate challenge to her authority from Parker and deciding that the plan to destroy the Alien will proceed.
 In an unlikely alliance with Parker against Ash and Lambert, Ripley is resolute: the solution is not to study the Alien or to run from it, but to kill it.
 This scene marks an important change in our perception of Ripley.
 Having already established her ability to be callous and individualistic when she refused entry to the expeditionary party returning with Kane, she now establishes her equal ability as a leader.
 Lambert begs the others to abandon ship, but she is reminded that four of them remain and the shuttlecraft only takes three people.
 The idea of drawing straws is not acceptable to Ripley – she will fight to save everyone rather than sacrifice any of the crew.
 This domineering Company woman is emerging as an alternative hero figure for us to invest our hopes in.
 Ripley may not be a patriarchal figure, but as Carol Clover writes of the Final Girl, she certainly acquits herself